The Monumental Truth about Sick Building Syndrome

 The symptoms of sick house syndrome or sick building syndrome are like allergies.
 A central fact is that there is an increase in the incidence of symptoms the longer you spend in the building.

 There are a variety of symptoms.
 You could have a respiratory issue.
 Such as throat irritation and breathing difficulties.
 Also, you could feel a tightness in your chest or have a runny nose.
 Or you could start sneezing and have a burning sensation in your trunk.
 You could develop dry, itchy skin rashes.
-Headaches which you associate with time spent in the building can be a symptom of sick building syndrome.
+Headaches that you associate with time spent in the building can be a symptom of sick building syndrome.
 You could feel dizzy.
 It could affect your gastrointestinal tract, and you could feel nauseous.

 These general symptoms are typical of sick building syndrome.
 No specific illness identifies with sick building syndrome.